Share this Article

 1. Think like a leasing agent

-If you're dealing directly with an on-site leasing agent at a large, no-fee building, know that even if there are 10 or 20 vacancies, they will only tell you about two or three in order to preserve their negotiating leverage; therefore, make sure you are extremely clear about what you're looking for from the start.
+If you're dealing directly with an on-site leasing agent at a large, no-fee building, know that even if there are 10 or 20 vacancies, they will only tell you about two or three in order to preserve their negotiating leverage.
+So make sure you are extremely clear about what you're looking for from the start.

 2. If you're working with a broker, find a good one

 Rather than finding an agent through a listing, get a personal recommendation from a friend or your company's relocation office.
-Another good resource are the high-quality agents recruited by Brick Underground partner Triplemint.com—an upstart, tech-savvy brokerage founded by a pair of Yale grads in response to the dismal rental experiences of their classmates and colleagues.
+Another good resource is Brick Underground partner Triplemint.com—an upstart, tech-savvy brokerage founded by a pair of Yale grads in response to the dismal rental experiences of their classmates and colleagues.
 (Bonus: If you sign up here, Triplemint will charge a broker's fee of 10 percent of a year's rent instead of the usual 12 to 15 percent.)